encoredev/encore/docs/primitives/overview.md

 ## Focus on your product, not your cloud provider

-To avoid having to make decisions based on specific cloud services when developing your application, the Encore Framework provides cloud-agnostic solutions for all common building blocks.
+To avoid having to make decisions based on specific cloud services when developing your application, Encore provides cloud-agnostic solutions for all common building blocks.

-By letting you logically declare the infrastructure resources you need as part of your application code, Encore can understand the infrastructure requirements and automatically provision them for you.
+This lets you logically declare the infrastructure resources you need as part of your application code.
+Encore then automatically provision them for you, in any environment and for all major cloud providers.
 We think of the approach as _infrastructure from code_.

+This means that when your requirements evolve, or you want to add new environments, you don't need to do any refactoring or manual labor.

 As an example, here is how you would create a PubSub topic for user signup events: